 - 2.27.
 EU law binds both the EU and Member States in their conduct, including in so far as that might impact on the interests of third state actors.
 The CJEU remains the ultimate arbiter of the interpretation of that law.
 The human rights standards in EU law are likely to impact indirectly on the UK's interests in its relationship with the EU, however it is configured.
-For the avoidance of doubt, the draft Legal Text specifies that Union Law inclues both the Treaties and the Charter, together with the general principles.67 We provide here a small number of key examples, which are illustrative of the wider ramifications: concerning data protection and data sharing and policing, crime and security cooperation. - 2.28.
-Data protection and data sharing: EU law on data protection as now reflected in the General Data Protection Regulation ("GDPR") prevents the transfer of data outside of the Union except under strict conditions.68 Any data-sharing with the EU and the UK, once it becomes a third state, will require an assessment by the European Commission that the UK's laws on data protection are adequate, or equivalent to the measures in the EU regime.
-The CJEU has recently rejected agreements between the EU and the US and Canada where data protection standards did not satisfy the requirements of EU law, including Articles 7 and 8 of the Charter.69 The continued
+For the avoidance of doubt, the draft Legal Text specifies that Union Law inclues both the Treaties and the Charter, together with the general principles.
+67 We provide here a small number of key examples, which are illustrative of the wider ramifications: concerning data protection and data sharing and policing, crime and security cooperation. - 2.28.
+Data protection and data sharing: EU law on data protection as now reflected in the General Data Protection Regulation ("GDPR") - prevents the transfer of data outside of the Union except under strict conditions.
+68 Any data-sharing with the EU and the UK, once it becomes a third state, will require an assessment by the European Commission that the UK's laws on data protection are adequate, or equivalent to the measures in the EU regime.
+The CJEU has recently rejected agreements between the EU and the US and Canada where data protection standards did not satisfy the requirements of EU law, including Articles 7 and 8 of the Charter.
+69 The continued application of these standards - or an equivalent - is likely to be a

 See.
-C-104/16.
-Council for example. v.
-Front Polisario.
-(21 December 2016). http://curia.europa.eu/juris/document/document.jsf?text=&docid=186489&pageIndex=0&doclang=EN&mode=1 st&dir=&occ=first&part=1&cid=397652.
+C-104/16, Council Front Polisario, (21 December 2016). for example, ν. $\underline{http://curia.europa.eu/juris/document/document.jsf?text=\&docid=186489\&pageIndex=0\&doclang=EN\&mode=lander=0\&doclang=EN$ st&dir=&occ=first&part=1&cid=397652.
 In this case, the General Court found that a liberation movement could successfully challenge the conclusion of an EU trading agreement in respect of a disputed area of the Sahara.
 The CJEU - in an appeal involving the intervention of several Member States - subsequently overturned the decision of the General Court for reasons of standing.